Best practice

 - Use

-text will appear as tooltip when user moves mouse pointer over it
+<title>element to provide short alt text<title>must be the first child of its parent element<title>text will appear as tooltip when user moves mouse pointer over it

 - Use

-element to provide longer text description if needed, for complex images. - Text in a
+<desc>element to provide longer text description if needed, for complex images. - Text in a

-element is not visible. - To improve accessibility support:
+<desc>element is not visible. - To improve accessibility support:

 - Add appropriate, unique ID values to the

-to reference the ID values
+aria-labelledbyto reference the ID values

 - Add appropriate, unique ID values to the